Airport Security Badging and AOA Permits

 - Authorized Signatory Letter – Print on company letterhead and submit with original signatures

-- Airport Rules & Regulations and Minimum Operating Standards
+- Airport’s General Provisions, Rules and Regulations and Minimum Operating Standards (Ordinance No. 1693)

 The sterile area is defined as the space beyond the security screening checkpoint.
 Only persons holding a valid boarding pass / ticket, Sterile Area Worker (SAW), or a SIDA identification badge may proceed into this area after being screened.

 The Security Identification Display Area is where you must display your proper identification badge in an easily viewable area above the waist.
 The SIDA area requires “challenge” procedures.
 These challenge procedures are used by ALL employees to assure that anyone in this area is wearing and displaying their appropriate ID badge.